cyclic-software/docs/docs/quick-start.md

 ## Launching your own app

 Go to the `Link Your Own` tab on the deployment page.
-This will let you chose a repo from one of your public GitHub repos.
+This will let you choose a repo from one of your public GitHub repos.

 ---------
 Here is what you need to know: